Spock: Star Trek (2009)

 Spock's next appearance in the live action Star Trek franchise is the 2009 Star Trek film.
 Nimoy was given approval rights over Spock's casting and supported Quinto being cast as the role.

-In the film's flashback (set 19 years after the events of "Unification", and as depicted in the comic miniseries Star Trek: Countdown), Ambassador Spock (Nimoy) promises the Romulans he will use Vulcan technology to save them from a rogue supernova that threatens to destroy their Empire.
+During the film's flashback, set 19 years after the events of "Unification", and as depicted in the comic miniseries Star Trek: Countdown, Ambassador Spock (Nimoy) promises the Romulans he will use Vulcan technology to save them from a rogue supernova that threatens to destroy their Empire.
 He pilots an advanced starship equipped with red matter, a powerful substance able to create artificial black holes.
-The mission is only partially successful, and in the aftermath Spock is pursued into the past by Nero (Eric Bana), a Romulan driven mad by the loss of his homeworld and family, setting into motion the events of the film.
+The mission is only partially successful, and in the aftermath, Spock is pursued into the past by Nero (Eric Bana), a Romulan driven mad by the loss of his homeworld and family, setting into motion the events of the film.

 In the film's opening act, Nero's ship emerges in the year 2233, and through its interaction with the inhabitants, inadvertently creates an "alternate, parallel 'Star Trek' universe".
-Twenty-five years later in the new reality, Spock's ship emerges, and Nero captures him and the red matter.
+Twenty-five years later, in the new reality, Spock's ship emerges and Nero captures him and the red matter.
 Stranded in the alternate past, the prime version of Spock helps the alternate, younger version of himself and Kirk (Zachary Quinto and Chris Pine, respectively) thwart Nero's attempt to destroy the Federation.